9th8/up-to-date-real-world-haskell/24-concurrent-and-multicore-programming.md

-This function is inspired by the well-known Quicksort algorithm, and it is a classic among Haskell programmers: it is often presented as a one-liner early in a Haskell tutorial, to tease the reader with an example of Haskell\'s expressiveness.
-Here, we\'ve split the code over a few lines, to make it easier to compare the serial and parallel versions.
+This function is inspired by the well-known Quicksort algorithm, and it is a classic among Haskell programmers: it is often presented as a one-liner early in a Haskell tutorial, to tease the reader with an example of Haskell's expressiveness.
+Here, we've split the code over a few lines, to make it easier to compare the serial and parallel versions.